 Tax avoidance strategies aren’t solely for the rich — plenty of tax deductions and credits are available for middle- and low-income taxpayers, too.
-Here are the best tax loopholes you might be able to take advantage of to lower your tax bill.
+You might be able to take advantage of the best tax loopholes to lower your tax bill.

 What is a tax loophole?
 Tax loopholes are simply legal ways to use the tax code to save yourself money.
 Different loopholes exist for different levels of income.

 Last updated: Jan.
 29, 2021

 Some tax loopholes come in the form of tax credits designed specifically for lower-income taxpayers.
 Two types of credits are available:

 - Refundable credits: Enable taxpayers to receive refunds even when they have zero tax liability

 - Nonrefundable credits: Enable taxpayers to reduce their tax liability but does not increase their refunds

 Low-income earners are eligible for both types, including the following three credits.